jfspencer/cordova-plugin-couchbase-lite/README.md

 changes: Subscribe to database change events.
 See [Pouch changes](http://pouchdb.com/api.html#changes),
 DIFFERENCES: only EventSource changes are supported.
-Only style is supported under advanced options. only returns a promise in order to support the since:'now' feature.
+Only style is supported under advanced options. only returns a promise in order to support the since:'now' feature. the live option is obsolete using EventSource, and is omitted.

     changes(params:Objects):Promise<Emitter>